Kashaka Cas Cas Shaker (The Complete Guide)

 Where are kashaka Shakers made?

 Kashaka may have roots in Africa, but its influence has spread far and wide, leading to production worldwide.
-Each region touches the instrument, reflecting local materials and craftsmanship.
+Artisans from each region make the instrument in a different way using local materials and different techniques.

 African / South American Kashaka